emericg/WatchFlower/docs/flowerpower-ble-api.md

 ### Data structure

-The data is encoded in little-endian byte order.
+Bluetooth payload data typically uses little-endian byte order.
 This means that the data is represented with the least significant byte first.

 To understand multi-byte integer representation, you can read the [endianness](https://en.wikipedia.org/wiki/Endianness) Wikipedia page.

 ## Services, characteristics and handles

 The name advertised by the device is `Flower power AABB` (the last 4 characters are the last characters of the device's MAC address).

 ##### Generic Access (UUID 00001800-0000-1000-8000-00805f9b34fb)